There was an issue with your input

 Tap into a Growing Market with Fidelity ETFs

-As one of the world’s largest providers of financial services, Fidelity offers a full lineup of sector ETFs, factor-based equity ETFs, and factor-based and actively managed fixed income ETFs.
-Whether you are seeking to add core or targeted exposure or to rebalance your portfolio to a strategic asset allocation, Fidelity ETFs can be a nimble and cost effective vehicle to meet these investment goals.
+As one of the world's largest providers of financial services, Fidelity offers a full lineup of thematic, sector, factor, equity, and fixed income ETFs, and ONEQ, which follows the widely tracked Nasdaq composite index.
+Whether you are seeking to add core or targeted exposure or to rebalance your portfolio to a strategic asset allocation, ETFs can be a nimble and cost effective vehicle to meet these investment goals.

 Fidelity Factor ETFs